 - Supporting a self-advocacy movement working towards improving health through rights.

-Jan Walmsley has done a summary of what we know about self advocacy from what self advocates and researchers have said
+Jan Walmsley, one of Learning Disability England’s Trustees and a respected academic, has done a summary of what we know about self advocacy from what self advocates and researchers have said.

 You can download that here

 Connecting people – list of self advocacy groups in England